Levchenkov/PewPew.Ecs/EXAMPLES.md

 Which style to choose:

-- lambda: quickest to write
+- lambda: for quic prototypes
-- struct query: reusable and often easier to inline aggressively
+- struct query: allows inline aggressively and most CPU efficient

 ---